grjsmith/practical_strategy_for_technologists/Chapter1.md

 # Chapter 1: Introduction to strategy

 Throughout my career I’ve been a part of many meetings trying to define strategies.
-I now realise that none of those meetings ever resulted in strategies.
+I now realise that none of those meetings ever resulted in any strategies.
 Those groups created mission statements, vision documents, smart goals and OKRs.
 During this time I would often research strategy.
 I found a lot written about marketing strategy and sales strategy, I would find references to military and government strategy but I never found anything aimed at modern businesses.
 This is the book I wished I’d found when I was doing that research.

-The purpose of this first chapter is to help the strategist understand what a strategy is.
-Be able to recognise one when they see one.
+The purpose of this first chapter is to help the strategist understand what a strategy is and be able to recognise one when they see one.
 This chapter will also look at some simple strategies and examples of using them.

 ## The definition of strategy